borng-osu/CodePath-iOS-Prework/README.md

-# Pre-work - Get the Tip
+# Get the Tip - iOS Tip Calculator

 Get the Tip is a tip calculator application for iOS.

-Submitted by: Garrett Born

-Time spent: 8 hours spent in total

 ## User Stories

-The following **required** functionality is complete:
+The following user stories have been implemented:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

-The following **optional** features are implemented:

-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [x] Settings Screen
-* [x] Ability to adjust tip percentages
+* [x] Settings Screen that allows tip percentages to be adjusted
 * [x] Dark Mode
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

 * [x] All keyboards use decimal pads to ensure valid numbers are entered

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a video of the app in action:

 ![](https://i.imgur.com/1QFb1uH.gif)

-## Notes

-Only difficulties experienced involved parsing UserDefaults on my own to implement saving next tip percentages and saving dark mode across screens.
-But once I understood that, these additional features fell into place.

 ## License